Stokes Twins: Career

-Channel launch and early growth (2017–2020)

 The twins created their joint channel on March 11, 2017, and reached four million subscribers within two years by mixing prank skits with dance trends popular on Musical.ly.

-Monetisation setback and reinvestment (2021–2023)
+The pair also create on TikTok where they had 24 million followers as of 2020, where they do Q&A and prank style videos.

-YouTube suspended monetisation for six months in 2021 following a prank that resulted in misdemeanor charges (see § Legal issues).
-After revenues were restored the twins began reinvesting “roughly US$10 million a year” in elaborate set builds, dubbing their videos into eight languages, and hiring VFX-specialist editors.
-A 2022 upload entitled ‘‘I Spent $1,000,000 in 24 Hours’’ surpassed 100 million views.
+YouTube suspended monetisation for six months in 2021 following a prank that resulted in misdemeanor charges (see Legal issues).
+Footage of the prank resulting in demonetization does not appear on their channel.
+At the time of their misdemeanor charges the channel had about 4.8 million followers.
+After revenues were restored the twins began reinvesting "roughly US$10 million a year" in elaborate set builds, dubbing their videos into eight languages, and hiring VFX-specialist editors.
+A 2022 upload entitled "I Spent $1,000,000 in 24 Hours" surpassed 100 million views.

-Global breakout (2024–present)

 Multi-language dubbing along with a greater focus on YouTube Shorts led to a sharp spike in 2024: average daily views rose from 3–5 million to about 50 million, and the channel passed 100 million subscribers that November.

 Content and style

-Producer and photographer Jordan Matter calls the twins “masters of hybridising trends,” noting their habit of combining two or more popular formats—such as hidden-room builds and large-scale hide-and-seek—in a single video.
+Producer and photographer Jordan Matter calls the twins "masters of hybridising trends," noting their habit of combining two or more popular formats—such as hidden-room builds and large-scale hide-and-seek in a single video.

 Episodes are tightly storyboarded (scripts run 15–20 pages) and shot by a lean in-house crew plus freelance set builders.